algolia/algoliasearch-client-java-legacy/README.md

 </dependency>
 ```

+### Init index - `InitIndex`

-Initialize the client with your Application ID and API Key.
-You can find them on [your Algolia account](https://www.algolia.com/users/edit):
+To initialize the client you need your ApplicationID and API-Key.
+You can find all of them on [your Algolia account](http://www.algolia.com/users/edit)

 ```java
   APIClient client = new APIClient("YourApplicationID", "YourAPIKey");
 ```